HBCU Spotlight: Delaware State University

 The Delaware College for Colored Students was established on May 15, 1891, by the Delaware General Assembly under the provisions of the Morrill Act of 1890.
 The school’s Board of Trustees used part of the initial $8,000 state appropriation to purchase a 95-acre property north of the state capital of Dover to establish the new college.
 Because there was already a private Delaware College (now the University of Delaware) located in Newark, Del., to avoid confusion new state legislation was passed and enacted in early 1893 to change the black school’s name to the State College for Colored Students.
 From then the College was launched upon its mission of education and public service on February 2, 1892.
 The College graduated its first class of degree candidates in May 1898.
-The normal course of study (teacher education) was extended to four years in 1911 and the Bachelor of Pedagogy degree was awarded.
-The College graduated its first class of bachelor-degree candidates in June 1934.
 In 1944, the College received provisional accreditation by the Middle States Commission on Higher Education (MSCHE).
 In 1947, the name of the institution was changed to “Delaware State College” by legislative action.
-On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, thus renaming the College to Delaware State University.
-Since 1957, the University has grown in stature as a center for teaching, research and public service.
+On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, which is how it received its current name, Delaware State University.
+Since 1957, the University has grown in stature as a center for teaching, research, and public service.
 The purpose of the University has broadened in keeping with changing times.
 While recognizing its heritage, the University is among the top premier Historically Black Colleges and Universities (HBCU) in the country, while serving a diverse student population.

 Mission Statement: